 ---|---|---|---|---|---|---|---|---|---|

-The rate of colonoscopy procedures had been consistently increasing in Hull, but fell in 2020/21 due to the COVID-19 pandemic.
-However, the rate increased in 2021/22 although is slightly below the pre-pandemic levels of 2019/20.
-A similar pattern in the rate of colonoscopies occurred for England and the region, although the increase between 2020/21 and 2021/22 was greater in Hull compared to England.
+The rate of colonoscopy procedures had been consistently and gradually increasing in Hull prior to the COVID-19 pandemic with a decrease in 2020/21 due to the pandemic, although has increased since then.
+A similar pattern in the rate of colonoscopies occurred for England and the region, although the rate across the region has been consistently higher than the rate in Hull.

 Compared with benchmark

-In-patient or day-case colonoscopy procedures (Number per 100,000 population) (Persons All ages)
+In-patient or day-case colonoscopy procedures (Persons All ages)

 Period